Drifter-Supremo/gorlea-snap-tales/memory-bank/activeContext.md

   - Changed the badge text in the Logo component
   - Updated all references in the application text
   - Updated page titles and meta descriptions
+- Updated branding from "Gorlea Snaps Stories" to just "Gorlea Snaps":
+  - Moved "Snaps" from the main text to the tilted card
+  - Removed "Stories" from the tilted card
+  - Updated page titles and meta descriptions
 - Enhanced the GenreSelector component with improved UI and interactions:
   - Added tooltips with detailed genre descriptions
   - Implemented hover effects and visual feedback for selected genres